Chart of the day

 Source: OpenNEM.

-Households and businesses are being drawn to it to help offset their soaring electricity bills, but it is also having broader benefits – lowering wholesale prices in the middle of the day, and effectively killing the business model of legacy coal fired generators.
+Households and businesses are being drawn to the technology to help offset their soaring electricity bills, but it is also having broader benefits – lowering wholesale prices in the middle of the day, and effectively killing the business model of legacy coal fired generators.

-Those ageing fossil fuel generators are having to learn how to dance around rooftop solar during the middle of the day, which means they can no longer be “always on”.
+The biggest headache, however, is for the ageing fossil fuel generators who are having to abandon their “base-load” operating procedures and learn how to dance around rooftop solar during the middle of the day, which means they can no longer be “always on”.

 Some have learned how to ramp down to just 20 per cent of their rated capacity and back up again.
 In a landmark announcement just a few weeks ago, AGL said it had successfully trialled turning one of its coal units at Bayswater off and back on again in the same shift.